thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 }
 ```

-Of course while valid, this is not a very satisfying implementation.
+Of course while valid, this makes me sad inside.
-We encounter problems trying to do better:
+It also highlights some problems.
+How do we know when we're done simplifying?

+Naively, you can run simplification until it stops changing your term, until it reaches a fixed point.
+For our simple language, this will actually suffice.
+But upon adding recursion, it becomes possible, even easy, to construct terms that never reach a stable state.

+With the dream of one day supporting recursion, we'll architect our simplifier to terminate without necessarily reaching a fixed point.
+This unfortunately means there will be some terms we don't optimize as much as we could.
+We can't distinguish between a term that's making progress and one that's endlessly spinning its wheels, so we have to draw a line in the sand somewhere.

+Our goal puts our simplifier in tension:

-  * Our simplifier wants to do as much work as possible in a single pass over our IR.
+  * On one hand, it would like to do as much work as possible in a single pass over our IR.
-  * Our simplifier does not want to do so much work that it never finishes.
+  * On the other hand, it does not want to do so much work that it never terminates.
-  * Some amount of inlining is beneficial, but only the right amount.

-TODO: this is repetitive, reword.
-Our simplifier wants to do as much as possible without looping infinitely.
 A valiant goal shared by most computer programs.
 It also wants to improve the performance of our IR.
 This will involve some inlining, but we can't simply inline everything.

-For example, inlining a variable that is used multiple times will often duplicate work and hurt performance.
-Except when it doesn't, of course.
+The downside of inlining is found in the upside of variables.
+Variables represent sharing.
+Rather than duplicate the same work in multiple places, we save it in a variable to be reused.
+It must be the case, then, that inlining is reducing that sharing.
+Imprudent inlining will cause a duplication of work that outweighs any optimizations it reveals.

 We'll need heuristics to help us determine when inlining is worthwhile.
 Unfortunately, as is the nature of heuristics, different choices in inlining will work better or worse on different programs.
 We won't be able to craft one algorithm that perfectly handles all input.
+We'll have to make tradeoffs.

-## The Algorithm
+## Our Algorithm

+Due to the inherent tradeoffs in simplification, our algorithm will need to be tunable, so a user can tailor optimizations to fit the code they're compiling as best as possible.
-This is an ongoing issue for compilers.
+Tuning a simplifier to perform well on the widest set of programs is an ongoing issue for compilers.
 We'll introduce a few knobs to tune our simplifier, but if you look at a real compiler they often have dozens if not hundreds of knobs dedicated to tuning optimizations.

-These knobs will be employed by our simplifier to do as much as possible in a single pass.
-Care has to be taken in constructing this pass such that it does not loop infinitely.
+Alongside tuning, care has to be taken in constructing our algorithm such that it does not loop infinitely.
-To accomplish that, we break simplification down into 3 components:
+We break simplification into 3 components to accomplish that:

   * Occurrence analysis
   * Simplify
   * Rebuild

-Our first step is occurrence analysis.
-This walks our IR and determines how often each variable occurs.
+Our first step, occurrence analysis, walks our IR and determines how often each variable occurs.
 Simplify takes this occurrence information and uses it to traverse down into our term, making inlining decisions along the way.
-Once it reaches a leaf of our IR term it calls rebuild to being building back up our simplified term.
+Once it reaches a leaf of our IR term it calls rebuild to begin building back up our simplified term.

-Rebuild reassembles our simplified term bottom up.
-While it's doing this it looks for opportunities to optimize.
+Rebuild reassembles our simplified term bottom up, looking for opportunities to optimize.
 Rebuild, not simplify, is where we'll look for functions applied to arguments and convert them into locals.
-Simplify drills down along a single path of our IR tree before calling rebuild.
 It's up to rebuild to call simplify on the other subtrees of our IR.
+Simplify only drills down along a single path of our IR tree before calling rebuild.

+We'll maintain a loose invariant in rebuild to help us ensure termination: rebuild will only call simplify once on each subtree.
+Once we've simplified the function of an `App` node, we won't call simplify on it again (in a given pass).
-Eventually we'll have simplified and rebuilt all of our IR and we're done.
+Eventually we'll have simplified and rebuilt all of our IR at which point we're done.
-The diagram below gives a high level overview of how our simplifier willl be structured:
+The diagram below gives a high level overview of how our simplifier will be structured:

 ![Diagram explaining call hierarchy of our three components](/img/simplify_base_diagram.svg)